FacebookLinkedInTwitterEmail

 How much does someone with an MSN in informatics make?

-What can I do with an MSN in informatics?
+What can I do with an MSN degree in nursing informatics?

 Graduates can pursue jobs as nurse informaticists, clinical informaticists, and chief medical officers.
 These people collect, analyze, manage, and report data.
 They need communication, problem-solving and identification, and data management skills.
 Hospitals and healthcare systems usually hire these roles.